Tung Sing FC

-Tung Sing Athletic Association (東昇體育會) is a Hong Kong professional football club currently playing in the Hong Kong Second Division.
+Tung Sing Athletic Association (東昇體育會) is a Hong Kong professional football club currently playing in the Hong Kong First Division League.
 Nicknamed the "Troops" (御林軍), the club was founded by former Hong Kong Football Association president Henry Fok in 1959 and wears orange as their primary colour.
 Fok's grandson, Fok Kai Shan, is the current president of the club.

 History

 Formation

 Formerly known as the Yau Wing Football Club, the club was founded by Henry Fok in 1959.
 Due to the fact that Fok was the HKFA's president at the time, the team because known as the "Troops."

 1960s

 The club won its first trophy in 1961–62 season, capturing the Hong Kong Second Division League title.
 However, after a poor season, the club were relegated after just one year from the Hong Kong First Division League.

 In 1963–64, the club won the Second Division once again and were promoted back to the First Division.
 Despite finishing second to last place in 1964–65, the Second Division winners Jardine declined promotion, thus allowing Tung Sing to remain the top flight.

 Tung Sing reached the final of the Golden Jubilee Cup for the first time in 1970, however they were defeated by Jardine.